-• the need for standards to be based on risk analysis using the best available scientific evidence the promotion of consistency between domestic and international food standards the desirability of an efficient and internationally competitive food industry
+the need for standards to be based on risk analysis using the best available scientific evidence the promotion of consistency between domestic and international food standards the desirability of an efficient and internationally competitive food industry

-FSANZ has used the best available scientific evidence to conduct the risk analysis, which is provided in SD1.
-The applicant submitted a dossier of scientific studies as part of the application.
-FSANZ had regard to this dossier, together with other technical information including scientific literature, in assessing the application.
+FSANZ used the best available scientific evidence to conduct the risk analysis, which is provided in SD1.
+The applicant submitted a dossier of information and scientific literature as part of its application.
+This dossier, together with other technical and scientific information, was considered by FSANZ in assessing the application.

-The enzyme meets international specifications for enzyme preparations, being the JECFA Compendium of Food Additive Specifications and the Food Chemicals Codex specifications for enzymes referred to in Section 1.3 of this report.
-The enzyme is permitted for use in food production in France, Denmark, Canada, Mexico, Brazil and the USA.
+There are no Codex Alimentarius Standards for processing aids or enzymes.
+The enzyme processing aid meets international specifications for enzyme preparations, being the JECFA Combined Compendium of Food Additive Specifications and the Food Chemicals Codex specifications for enzymes referred to in Section 1.3 of this report.
+The enzyme from this source is already permitted in Denmark and France.

-As the use of this enzyme is already permitted in France, Denmark, Canada, Mexico, Brazil and the USA, the approval for use would bring Australia and New Zealand into line with other jurisdictions where it is already authorised for use.
+As mentioned above, the use of this enzyme is already permitted in Denmark and France.
+Therefore, the approval for use of this enzyme would bring Australia and New Zealand into line with the other countries where it is already authorised for use.
 In this way, Australia and New Zealand will remain competitive with other international markets.
 This will also help foster continued innovation and improvements in food manufacturing techniques and processes.

-The conclusion of the risk assessment is there are no public health and safety issues associated with the production microorganism or with the proposed use of the enzyme as a food processing aid.
-It is therefore appropriate that Australian and New Zealand food industries are given the opportunity to benefit from the use of this enzyme as an alternative to those currently permitted.
-Which enzyme preparation a food manufacturing company uses will depend on a number of economic and other factors.
+The conclusion of the risk assessment is there are no public health and safety concerns associated with the production microorganism or with using the enzyme as a food processing aid.
+It is therefore appropriate that Australian and New Zealand food industries are given the opportunity to benefit from the proposed use of this alternative enzyme.